 Notional Interest Deduction (NID)

 As of 1 January 2019, a new NID mechanism has been introduced.
 NID allows one to deduct from the taxable base the hypothetical costs of obtaining external capital in the case the company receives funding in the form of additional payments to capital or retained profits.
 The maximum limit of NID is PLN 250,000 in a tax year.
-This mechanism is to apply from 2020.
+This mechanism is applied from 2020.

 As of 1 January 2020, creditors may reduce their tax base by the value of receivables if monetary payment has not been paid or sold.
 After 90 days from the invoice due date as specified in the invoice or contract, the taxpayer may reduce/increase the tax base.

 The reduction or increase should be shown in the tax return submitted for the tax year as well as monthly advances.
-Taxpayer may reduce the tax base if the liability has not been settled by the date of tax return submission.
+Taxpayers may reduce the tax base if the liability has not been settled by the date of tax return submission.
 If the liability is settled in the following tax period, the taxpayers are required to increase or reduce the tax base in the subsequent period.

 Companies are entitled to deduct donations for the purposes of public benefit and to volunteer activity organisations up to a total amount not exceeding 10% of income; however, deductions may not be made for donations to: